An Overview of Videx (Didanosine)

 What Should I Do if I Forget a Dose?

-If you missed a dose of didanosine, take the missed dose as soon as you remember it.
+If you miss a dose of didanosine, take the missed dose as soon as you remember it.
 But if it is almost time for your next dose, skip the missed dose and just take your next dose at the regular time.
 Do not take two doses at the same time to make up for a missed dose.

 What Side Effects Can Didanosine Cause?